-On each Thursday morning at 11:30 o'clock, there is a College Assembly at which an address or entertainment is given.
+On each Thursday morning at 11:00 o'clock, there is a College Assembly before which one of the instructors or an outside speaker presents a prepared address.
 One-half a semester hour credit will be allowed for attendance at Assembly, provided absences do not exceed three for the semester.
-No excuses for absence from assembly are granted.